csd1100/learning/notes/react/basics.md

 ### JSX

 - Browser does not know how to evaluate JSX so we need compiler like Babel.
-- In JSX we need to use `className` attribute|prop for class.
+- In JSX we need to use `className` prop for class.
 - Props are arguments to function components.
 - `{`, `}` are used for interpolation of JS in JSX.
 - Anything inside `{`, `}` is evaluated JS expression and result is inserted.